David Morehouse: Political career

-Morehouse started as a volunteer motorcade driver for Bill Clinton's 1992 campaign and then was hired as a paid member of the advance team, arranging crowds for Clinton's speeches.
+Morehouse started as a volunteer motorcade driver for Bill Clinton's 1992 campaign and later hired as a paid member of the advance team, arranging crowds for Clinton's speeches.
 When Clinton won the election, Morehouse was named to the inauguration committee.
 That led to full-time work in the legislative affairs department at the Pentagon and a stint at the White House as deputy director of advance, coordinating advance operations for the President and First Lady.
 He later worked as communications director for Office of National Drug Control Policy Director Lee Brown; as director of strategic planning for retired U.S. Army general Barry McCaffrey at the Office of National Drug Control Policy; and as deputy director of D.A.R.E.
 Morehouse also went back to school, earning a master's degree in public administration from Harvard's John F. Kennedy School of Government.

 Presidential campaigns

 Vice President Al Gore tapped Morehouse as senior advisor and trip director for his 2000 presidential campaign.
 On election night, when campaign officials heard about disputed returns from Florida, it was Morehouse who was assigned to physically prevent Gore from going on stage to concede at Nashville's War Memorial.
 That scene is recounted in the 2008 HBO film Recount.
 Four years later, Morehouse joined Senator John Kerry's 2004 presidential campaign, working first in communications and becoming traveling chief of staff.
 He was responsible for day-to-day management of the road campaign and was named senior campaign representative during debate preparations and negotiations.